kingachwaleba/ip-info/README.md

 # ip-info project

-It is the ip info project for Android classes.
+It is the ip-info project for Android classes.